 The key to avoiding investment fraud on social media sites or elsewhere on the Internet is to be an educated investor.
-To learn specific steps you can take, see What You Can Do to Avoid Investment Fraud.
 Below, we tell you where various types of fraud may show up online such as Social media, Online investment newsletters, Online bulletin boards and chat rooms and Spam.

 Always be wary of unsolicited offers to invest.
 Unsolicited sales pitches may be part of a fraudulent investment scheme.
 If you receive an unsolicited message from someone you don’t know containing a “can’t miss” investment, your best move maybe to pass up the “opportunity” and report it to the SEC Complaint Center.